This post may contain affiliate links. Please read my disclosure.

 What I use- Lemon Squeezer

-The lemon squeezer is another necessity in my kitchen, since many recipes call for lemon or lime juice.
+The lemon squeezer is another necessity in my kitchen, since many recipes call for lemon or lime juice, and FRESH is always best.
 This one in particular is great because the little holes keep out the seeds, and it’s powerful enough to get out every last drop.

 20. Whisks

-It was really difficult to list only 20 kitchen tools, so I thought I’d add a few others worth mentioning:
+Ok so it was really difficult to list only 20 kitchen tools and equipment, so I thought I’d add a few others worth mentioning:

 - wooden spoons and other large cutlery (a necessity)